pcwu2022/Obsidian-Vault/Startup/Frameworks and Methods/Allocating resources.md

 - Allocate a [[Budget]] for achieving an MVP.
 - Set aside funds for customer [[Acquisition]] after product validation.
-- Plan for scaling operations only after clear product-market fit [[PMF]] is established.
+- Plan for scaling operations only after clear product-market fit [[Product Market Fit]] is established.